Inclusion ~ Special Education Needs and Higher Attaining Children

 We implement the Special Educational Needs Code of Practice to ensure that children’s special needs are identified as quickly as possible and that early action is taken to meet those needs.
 This promotes a strong partnership between parents, the school, the Local Authority and other services.

 A programme of learning or behavioural activities related to these special needs is then drawn up and, possibly with the help of an experienced Teaching Assistant who works alongside the class teacher, the child’s needs will be met.
 This programme, sometimes called an I.E.P.
 (Individual Education Plan), is reviewed at regular intervals, and is shared with parents.
 We may involve other experts such as Speech and Language Therapists or Educational Psychologists to ensure that we have all the resources and expertise we need.
 Whenever this seems necessary, we ask parents to become closely involved, making sure that the best interests of your children come first.
-Very occasionally, a Statement of Educational Need may be drawn up to ensure that a child’s needs are fully met.
+On occasions, an Education Health Care Plan may be drawn up to ensure that a child’s needs are fully met.

 Our range of provision includes: